Introductory Tour of Julia

 5//21

 As your Julia skills increase, there are large benefits to being somewhat aware of types; this can help you write efficient programs and help with debugging your code.
-You can even define your own Types.
+You can even define your own object types.

 Ranges